Campsie, New South Wales

 Campsie is a suburb in the state of New South Wales, Australia.
-Campsie is 13.4 kilometres south west of the Sydney central business district, on the southern bank of the Cooks River.
+Campsie is 13.4 kilometres south-west of the Sydney central business district, on the southern bank of the Cooks River.
 Campsie is one of the administrative centres of the City of Canterbury-Bankstown.

 History

-Campsie was named after the Campsie parish in Stirlingshire, Scotland.
+In 1851, Campsie was named after a range of hills in Scotland, a district known as the Campsie Fells.

 Aboriginal cultures

 Indigenous Australians lived in this area for thousands of years.
 In 1770, the land along the Cooks River was explored by officers from HM Bark Endeavour.